-If the Bookstore is out of a text needed for your class, read the tag on the shelf to see if it is on order and the approximate due date.
-In all instances, you should fill out a reserved book card with the cashier.
-The store will do everything possible to get your texts to you as soon as possible.
-If you have any questions about availability, talk to the staff
+If the bookstore is out of a text, the tag on the shelf will indicate if it is on order and the approximate due date.
+The student should also fill out a reserved book card with the cashier.
+If you have any questions about availability, talk to the staff.

 Textbooks are held in stock until the completion of the fifth week of classes.
-You must purchase all required texts by this date.
+All required texts should be purchased by this date.
 Unsold stock is returned to the publishers after the fifth week.